-Pre-Consumer vs Post-Consumer Waste: What’s the Difference??? by gracej
+Pre-Consumer vs Post-Consumer Waste: What’s the Difference???

 We had a Shoplet debate the other day about the difference between Post and Pre Consumer Recycled Content.
 We thought we might as well group all of our products that contain any recycled content all together.
 Then the question came up, well what’s the difference?
 Does it matter which they used?

 Waste, either a material or a product that can be divided into two categories:

 Pre-consumer waste and Post-consumer waste.

 Pre-consumer waste is a material that was discarded before it was ready for consumer use.
 Pre-consumer waste is the reintroduction of manufacturing scrap (such as trimmings from paper production, defective aluminum cans, etc.) back into the manufacturing process.
 Pre-consumer waste is commonly used in manufacturing industries, and is often not considered recycling in the traditional sense.

 Post-consumer waste is material discarded after someone uses it.
 Post-consumer waste has served its intended purpose, passed through the hands of a final consumer, and has been discarded for disposal or recovery.
 Quite commonly, it is simply the garbage that individuals routinely discard, either in the trash can or a dump, or by littering, incinerating, or pouring down the drain.
 In the case of paper, pre-consumer waste would be that which was printed but never used.
 Such as newspapers that were never bought by a consumer.
 Post-consumer waste in this example would be the newspaper that was bought and read and then discarded.

 So there you have it.
 Do you know more on this subject?
 We’d love to hear about it!
 Comment below!